-Shred-it’s most recent 2014 Information Security Tracker survey discovered that 15 per cent of large organisations and nearly a third of small ones have never disposed of hardware containing confidential data.
+Shred-it’s 2014 Information Security Tracker survey discovered that 15 per cent of large organisations and nearly a third of small ones have never disposed of hardware containing confidential data.
 Despite both the short and long-term negative consequences, many UK businesses choose stockpiling because they don’t know how to deal with the problem and are unaware of the risks to themselves and their customers.

 50 per cent of UK businesses surveyed in the 2012 Information Security Tracker mistakenly thought that erasing, degaussing or wiping a hard drive before recycling it was enough to protect their confidential information from being lost or stolen.
 Another 14 per cent indicated that they simply recycled their old electronic media, making no attempt to safeguard the potentially sensitive information it contained!